shanedoolane/legal-docs-jinja/sublease-agreement/sublease-agreement.md

 residence.
 The Property or any part of it shall not be used for any business, profession, vocation, or trade of any kind.
 The Tenant(s) undertake(s) to abide by any and all applicable laws, statutes, and rules covering the Property.

+The Tenant(s) shall assume full responsibility and liability for any and all damages, losses, or disruptions to the Property, fixtures, or surrounding areas caused by the Tenant(s)' Guest(s), including but not limited to acts of negligence, intentional misconduct, or failure to follow property rules.
+Tenant(s) agree(s) to indemnify and hold the Landlord harmless from any claims, damages, or expenses arising from actions or omissions of Tenant(s)' Guest(s).
+Tenant(s) shall also be liable for any legal, repair, or replacement costs incurred due to Guest(s)-related damages or breaches of property rules.

 ## CONDITION
 The Tenant(s) stipulates that The Property has been examined and that